readthedocs/ethicalads.io/content/pages/vision.md

 We also give our publishers the ability to give back to the community by promoting worthy, relevant causes.
 There are a large number of projects, conferences, and initiatives that we care about in the software and open source ecosystems.
 A large number of them operate with almost no income.
 Our optional Community Ads program highlights these projects by running ad campaigns at no cost.

-There are a few qualifications for our Community Ads program:
+There are a few qualifications for our Community ads program:

 * Your organization and the linked site should not be trying to entice visitors to buy a product or service.
 We make an exception for conferences around open source projects if they are run not for profit and soliciting donations for open source projects.
 * A software project should have an [OSI approved license](https://opensource.org/licenses).